ericoporto/ags-manual-wiki/ListBox.md

 void ListBox.FillSaveGameSlots(int save_slots[], optional SaveGameSortStyle saveSortStyle, optional SortDirection sortDirection)
 ```

-Fills the list box with the current user's saved games using the array of slot indexes.
+Fills the list box with the current user's saved games using the array of slot indexes, optionally sorted using certain style and direction.
 This array must be non-empty.
+By default the sorting order is unspecified.

 You can optionally use `saveSortStyle` and `sortDirection` to set how the list
 of save games set to the list box should be sorted.
 See their explanation in the description to [`ListBox.FillSaveGameList`](ListBox#listboxfillsavegamelist).